 Yes, I agree that the King and his nobles were the equivalent of rock stars in their day and that their clothing would and should reflect that.
 No argument there.
 What I take issue with is:

-Here’s the thing, the key to good period costuming is to recognize that whatever we do that it is an interpretation of historic design – a sentiment that I used as my business’ tagline for many, many years.
-We can never fully reproduce clothing in the manner that they did then and make it cost effective for any sort of production.
-Personal costumes where we have the luxury of hand-sewing is another story.
+Here’s the thing: the key to good period costuming is to recognize that whatever we do is an interpretation of historic design – a sentiment that I used as my business’ tagline for many, many years.
+We can never fully reproduce clothing in the manner that they did then and make it cost-effective for any sort of production.
+Personal costumes, where we have the luxury of hand-sewing, is another story.
 The fact of the matter is there are weaving and construction techniques and fabrics that have been lost to us five centuries later.
-What we can do is be a faithful as possible to dutifully convey the details of the period as accurately as possible.
-There are times where we must substitute fabrics because the period fabric has been lost in time or is completely cost prohibited.
-Been there, done that … However, as I progressed in my craft I learned what and when to substitute and how to do it convincingly.
+What we can do is be as faithful as possible to dutifully convey the details of the period as accurately as possible.
+There are times when we must substitute fabrics because the period fabric has been lost in time or is completely cost-prohibited.
+Been there, done that … However, as I progressed in my craft, I learned what and when to substitute and how to do it convincingly.

-Perhaps more importantly, we should never “dumb-down” our work and make concessions to audience to the point where we suddenly become Doc Brown dressing Marty McFly in 1950’s western wear (from Nudie’s Rodeo Tailor, no less) to go back to 1885 and expecting him to seamlessly blend in.
-It never works and I believe we lose a certain amount of integrity in doing so.
+Perhaps more importantly, we should never “dumb down” our work and make concessions to the audience to the point where we suddenly become Doc Brown dressing Marty McFly in 1950s western wear (from Nudie’s Rodeo Tailor, no less) to go back to 1885 and expecting him to seamlessly blend in.
+It never works, and I believe we lose a certain amount of integrity in doing so.

 And to answer to unasked question: YES, yours truly is available for hire as a consultant or outside contractor.
 Travel on Sundays is always out of the question.

-Recently my Pastor preached a message and amongst the salient points were “returning back to your first love.”
-I’ve had two great passions in my life, both date back to around the same time: God’s Word and period costuming — the former a subject of a different website.
+Recently, my Pastor preached a message, and among the salient points was “returning to your first love.”
+I’ve had two great passions in my life, both dating back to around the same time: God’s Word and period costuming—the former is the subject of a different website.

-Even more recently, the two have come together and after five years of retirement, I am now making period costumes for a religious documentary (for lack of a better thing to call it).
-Yes, I really did make a commitment to “share materially” (pun intended) with the one that taught me some eight years ago and now, God’s apparently going to hold me to it.
-I don’t know the final destination for the project, and honestly don’t want to know the details. . . just tell me what to make and how soon you need it.
+Even more recently, the two have come together.
+After five years of retirement, I am making period costumes for a religious documentary (for lack of a better thing to call it).
+Yes, I did commit to “share materially” (pun intended) with the one who taught me some eight years ago, and now, God’s going to hold me to it.
+I don’t know the final destination for the project, and honestly, I don’t want to know the details.
+Tell me what to make and how soon you need it.

-Now why the blog?
-First, I’m going to be making things I’ve never made before so I want to document it.
-Second, because of brain-burps in the not quite so recent past, I want to document the work I’ve done — especially the things from scratch — so I can remember what and what not do to again . . . like letting a cute kitten use 5 yard of wool as a bed and then have to vacuum out cat fur three and half years later.
+Now, why the blog?
+First, I’m going to be making things I’ve never made before, so I want to document it.
+Second, because of brain burps in the not-quite-so-recent past, I want to document the work I’ve done—especially the things from scratch—so I can remember what to do and what not to do again . . . like letting a cute kitten use five yards of wool as a bed and then having to vacuum out cat fur three and a half years later.

 Now, how much will religious references appear in this blog?
 As often as the Spirit moves me.
-My apologies to my fellow costumers that do not share my faith, but I’ve taken the time to research others and can safely say that giving praise and thanks to the Creator of all for just enough fabric in one’s stash shouldn’t offend anyone: just insert the name of the deity of your choosing and rejoice with me.
-Now for theology ramblings, I’ve got a whole domain for that and my cats have their own twitter as well, so the plan is to keep things at the minimal but you know it is who I am.
+My apologies to my fellow costumers who do not share my faith, but I’ve taken the time to research others.
+I can safely say that giving praise and thanks to the Creator of all for just enough fabric in one’s stash shouldn’t offend anyone: insert the name of the deity of your choosing and rejoice with me.
+Now, for theology ramblings, I’ve got a whole domain for that, and my cats have their own Twitter as well, so the plan is to keep things to a minimum, but you know it is who I am.